 Can You Build on Your Land?

 Once you have determined that the land is zoned for residential use and there are no deed restrictions preventing you from building on it, you will need to determine if the land is buildable.
-To do this, you will need to consider the following factors:
+In order to build on-site homes, you will need to consider the following factors:

 - Is the land prone to hazards, such as floods or earthquakes?